 Helpful and interesting content that is worthy of a backlink is the best starting point for building a backlink profile.
 Like any of the other goals in this list, the No. 1 most important factor is content quality.

 But blog length seems to play a role in earning backlinks as well, according to another study conducted by Backlinko.
-In a study of 912 million blog posts, long-form pieces got 77.2% more backlinks, on average, than short posts.
+In a study of 912 million blog articles, long posts got 77.2% more backlinks, on average, than shorter content.